Greatest Film Scenes

 General Broulard (Adolphe Menjou)

-General Mireau's Visit to the Trenches
+General Mireau's (George Macready) Visit to the Trenches

-Colonel Dax with Mireau
+Colonel Dax (Kirk Douglas) with Mireau

-Trench Warfare
+The Horrors of Trench Warfare

 • there was an endless, absorbing and dramatic tracking shot of Mireau uncomfortably walking through the muddy trenches, speaking to various soldiers, along with distant sounds of exploding mortars, on his way to meet with 701st Infantry Regimental Commander Colonel Dax (Kirk Douglas) and pass on the responsibility for his foolish strategy